-Two types are available today, the first being the rigid [ GRP dinghy ] , which has a swinging mooring and large enough to carry the crew and equipment and able to withstand robust use.
+Two types are available today, the first being the rigid [ GRP dinghy tender ] , which has a swinging mooring and large enough to carry the crew and equipment and able to withstand robust use.

-Rowing these two tenders requires practice.
+Rowing these two yacht tenders requires practice.
 The GRP dinghy tender is heavy and clumsy to manoeuvre, but carries large loads and tracks well and requires a rowing action that is long and measured.

-When rowing an inflatable dinghy apply a quick, dipping rowing action, aiming to keep the oars immersed in the water preventing the wind affecting the course of the craft.
+When rowing an inflatable boat apply a quick, dipping rowing action, aiming to keep the oars immersed in the water preventing the wind affecting the course of the craft.
 Be aware that captive oars may complicate the rowing action in choppy seas.